 Meaning

 “In morals what begins in fear usually ends in wickedness in religion what begins in fear usually ends in fanaticism.
 Fear, either as a principle or a motive, is the beginning of all evil.” presents a viewpoint centered on courage.
-It implies that bravery means acting despite fear and encourages us to remember that small acts of bravery matter.
+It implies that courage appears in moments of uncertainty and encourages us to remember that fear is natural but not decisive.

 Theme